“We’re not in Kansas anymore, Toto.”

 4) Interactive Asymmetrical Layouts

-Any interaction designer will tell you to approach broken grid and asymmetrical layouts with caution.
+Any interaction designer will tell you to approach broken grids and asymmetrical layouts with caution.
 Like working with fire, these design tools can be highly effective — but only in capable hands.

-Master this technique, which creates surprise and engagement in your user, and you can lower your bounce rate and keep them on-page.
+Master this technique, which creates surprise and engagement in your user, and you can lower your bounce rate and keep them on the page.
 Fail, and they will never return.
 Ever.
 For a bit of positive reinforcement, here’s what a successful asymmetrical design layout looks like:

-The broken grid and asymmetrical layout technique allows designers to break up the grid layout and spark a more experimental and even artistic flair for the design.
+The broken grid and asymmetrical layout technique allow designers to break up the grid layout and spark a more experimental and even artistic flair for the design.
+Our DC design agency follows the latest design trend to create amazing designs.

 You’ll notice, however, that despite the avant-garde nature of the layout, there are still clear buttons that communicate direction, intent, and interaction to users.